mealaud/mealaud.github.io/content/hobbies/writing/atlas-the-sanctity-of-the-heavens.md

 ---
-title: "Atlas the Sanctity of the Heavens"
+title: "Atlas: The Sanctity of the Heavens"
 date: 2024-03-05T21:43:30-08:00
-draft: true
+draft: false
 type:
 layout:
-summary:
+summary: "An exploration of apathy."
 ---

 I am unmoved.
 The heavens begin to slip off my shoulders, but I am unmoved.